coredns/coredns.io/content/middleware/kubernetes.md

 +++
 title = "kubernetes"
 description = "The *kubernetes* middleware enables the reading zone data from a Kubernetes cluster.
-It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md).  " weight = 14 tags = [  "middleware" , "kubernetes" ] categories = [ "middleware" ]
+It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md)." weight = 14 tags = [ "middleware", "kubernetes" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.837165"
-date = "2017-07-24T15:25:40+00:00"
 +++

 CoreDNS running the kubernetes middleware can be used as a replacement of kube-dns in a kubernetes cluster.
 See the [deployment](https://github.com/coredns/deployment) repository for details on [how to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).